-Today, the HubSpot CRM is still an essential component of HubSpot’s software — it’s just a little more robust.
-Instead of functioning primarily to support the marketing team, HubSpot’s existing CRM works to help every customer-facing team in a company, from marketing to sales to customer service.
+Today, the HubSpot CRM is still an essential component of HubSpot's software — it's just a little more robust.
+Instead of functioning primarily to support the marketing team, HubSpot's existing CRM is used to help every customer-facing team in a company, from marketing to sales to customer service.

 Some of the benefits of the HubSpot CRM that we love for our clients are: